UpCloudLtd/upcloud-cli/README.md

 `upctl` provides a command-line interface to UpCloud services.
 It allows you to control your resources from the command line or any compatible interface.

-To be able to manage your UpCLoud resources, you need to configure credentials for `upctl` and enable API access for these credentials.
+To be able to manage your UpCloud resources, you need to configure credentials for `upctl` and enable API access for these credentials.
 Define the credentials by setting `UPCLOUD_USERNAME` and `UPCLOUD_PASSWORD` environment variables.
 API access can be configured on the Account page of the UpCloud Hub.
 We recommend